CorinYeatsCGPS/sanitise-fasta/README.md

 # FASTA Sanitiser

 ## About

-This program provides functionality to encode and decode FASTA files, replacing sequence headers with unique identifiers based on their content.
-The length of the identifiers can be controlled as well.
-The purpose of this software is to replace FASTA headers with ones that are "guaranteed" to work reliably with downstream software.
-The "decode" functionality can then be used to replace the encoded contig names with the correct contig names in output files.
+This program provides functionality to encode FASTA files with bioinformatics-safe headers, which it can then reliably map back to the original headers produced by downstream analyses using the "decode" feature.
+This tool is aimed at developers of community platforms that have to handle highly diverse user inputs and integrate 3rd party tools.

+### Raw speed

 Performance is a key feature.
 A 5MB FASTA file can be encoded in less than 1s, and decoded in <0.1s.
 A 1.3MB single line JSON file will also decode in a similar time.

 ### CSV-safe mode

 NB.
 Decoding may break some output formats (especially bespoke bioinformatics-style formats).
-However, to prevent tabs or commas in FASTA headers from breaking CSV file, if the software detects that the file ends in `.csv` or `.tsv` it will enclose the original identifier in double-quotes.
+However, to prevent tabs or commas in FASTA headers from breaking CSV files, if the software detects that the file ends in `.csv` or `.tsv` it will enclose the original identifier in double-quotes.
 This mode can be manually activated with the `-csv` option (see below).